ksur/reinforcement-learning-building-recommender-systems/README.md

 ![Powered by Jupyter Logo](https://cdn.oreillystatic.com/images/icons/powered_by_jupyter.png)

-This project contains the Jupyter Notebooks and the associated Dockerfile for Matthew Kirk's _Reinforcement Learning: Building Recommender Systems_.
+This project contains the Jupyter Notebooks for Matthew Kirk's _Reinforcement Learning: Building Recommender Systems_.
 It contains both the exercises (/notebooks) and the solutions (/solutions), as well as any data or files needed (/data).

 The notebooks can be run [here](https://learning.oreilly.com/jupyter-notebooks/~/9781492063698).